 Okay, so I know that’s a totally ridiculous statement as it’s not like we’ve been living without one for the last 9 months but it has gone through such a transformation that it feels like it’s all shiny and new as it now looks like this!

-As we aren’t allowed to paint the front of the door we figured we’d at least have some fun on the inside.
+As we aren’t allowed to paint the outside of the front of the door we figured we’d at least have some fun on the inside.

 The biggest change we made to our door, however, isn’t the colour, it’s the panelling – which is also the reason that it’s taken us almost 9 months to make a decision on what to do with the door.